Hits on Fire

-Hits On Fire is the first ever Bryan Adams compilation album, released exclusively for Japan in 1988.
-Disc 1 is actually Bryan Adams' 1987 album Into the Fire, released on March 30, 1987, through A&M Records.
+Hits on Fire is a compilation album by Canadian rock singer Bryan Adams, released exclusively for Japan in 1988.
+Disc 1 is actually from Adams' 1987 album Into the Fire, released on March 30, 1987, through A&M Records.

 Disc 2 features hit singles from the albums Cuts Like a Knife and Reckless, with the addition of three songs from 12" singles issued in 1985.
 These were not issued on CD outside Japan.